LOCAL HISTORY AND FINE ART

 The town’s first church was built by the First Methodist Church in May 1895 with wood supplies sent via a boat from Titusville.
-Its dedication was June 1895.
+Its dedication was June 1895, shortly before Potsdam’s name was changed to Stuart.

 “The location given is now in the middle U.S.1, just after you cross the Roosevelt Bridge going south.
 This little painted white church and red roof with a tall steeple attracted people from miles around.
 It was the church for the whole community whatever their denomination, as it was the only church here,” – wrote Mrs. John E. Taylor (Sara Josephine Kitching) in her short memoir on the history of the First United Methodist Church in Stuart, Florida.
-In the photograph above, you can see the first church and the George W. Parks General Merchandise, built in 1901, and what we now know as the Stuart Heritage Museum.
-The church was placed close to the tracks so anyone traveling via the train could see the steeple and know this was a civilized town.
+The church was placed close to the tracks so anyone traveling via the train could see the steeple and know this was a civilized community.
 Just before 1900 there were 12 members for the Methodist Church.

-The seating capacity of the Community Church is unknown but would have be small in accord with the area’s population.
+The seating capacity of the Community Church, also known as The Pioneer Church, is unknown but would have be small in accord with the area’s population.
 Stuart’s population in 1900 was just under 100 people, and by 1917-1918 it was 1,200.

 In 1907, the little first Methodist Church was outgrown, and a new, second, First Methodist Church was started, built on the corner of West 2nd Street and Avenue D (now Albany Avenue).

 The first little Methodist church with the red roof was sold, the steeple was removed, and it was used as a residence.
-Later, the former community church was used by numerous commercial businesses, including a cleaning shop, real estate office, newspaper office, print shop, and the Stuart Chamber of Commerce.
+Later, the former community church was used by numerous commercial businesses, including a cleaning shop, a real estate office, the first local newspaper office, and the Stuart Chamber of Commerce office.

 A major move and transformation occurred in 1930 when a new reorganized Stuart Episcopal congregation still in need of a building looked at the former Community Church.
 This now deserted 1895 church was purchased for $300 by the congregation and moved in the summer 1930 to two donated lots (from Stanley Kitching and John Charles Hancock) on West 3rd Street and then renovated by the church members.